Idea in a Nutshell

 Remember – you and your staff will be using your POS equipment all day, every day.
 Not only does it have to be right for the business, but the staff need to be fully trained on it.
 As with any equipment choice in the F&B sector, be sure to choose a supplier you can trust to provide decent training, or you risk wasting your investment.

-How do I best price my
+How do I best price my coffee shop products?

 How can I make my café profitable?
 It is a question that faces all coffee shop owners, given the small operating profit available.
 One obvious way of boosting your revenues is to charge higher prices for your coffees – but to do this you will need to know what your competitors are charging, or risk over-charging.